Flying – Air Dolomiti Embraer E195

 Return flight from Frankfurt

 My return flight was perfectly normal.
-The only really nice feature was that, as a First Class passenger from Buenos Aires, I had a Porsche to drive me form the first Class lounge to the aircraft, and I could embark before everyone arrived in the bus.
+The only really nice feature was that, as a First Class passenger from Buenos Aires, I had a Porsche to drive me from the first Class lounge to the aircraft, and I could embark before everyone arrived in the bus.